 Vessels are sorted into 2 different categories based on their intended stay in New Zealand.

-- Short-stay vessels – those staying in New Zealand for less than 21 days, and only visiting approved ports of first arrival.
+- Short-stay vessels – those staying in New Zealand for less than 21 days, and only visiting approved places of first arrival.

-- Long-stay vessels – those staying 21 days or longer, or visiting areas not approved as ports of first arrival.
+- Long-stay vessels – those staying 21 days or longer, or visiting areas not approved as places of first arrival.

 - container ships